lockmepl/lockme-wordpress/readme.txt

 = 2.0 =
 * Require PHP 7.2 and Lockme SDK 2.0
 * Solve race condition on refreshing tokens
+* Adapt to another ABI change in Bookly

 = 1.3 =
 * Added option to use plugin against any specified domain per Lockme team internal needs